Julie & Julia

-Julie & Julia is a 2009 American biographical comedy-drama film written and directed by Nora Ephron starring Meryl Streep, Amy Adams, Stanley Tucci, and Chris Messina.
-The film contrasts the life of chef Julia Child in the early years of her culinary career with the life of young New Yorker Julie Powell, who aspires to cook all 524 recipes in Child's cookbook in 365 days, a challenge she described on her popular blog, which made her a published author.
+Julie & Julia is a 2009 American biographical comedy drama film written and directed by Nora Ephron starring Meryl Streep and Amy Adams in the title roles with Stanley Tucci, Chris Messina, and Linda Emond in supporting roles.
+The film contrasts the life of chef Julia Child (played by Streep) in the early years of her culinary career with the life of young New Yorker Julie Powell (played by Adams), who aspires to cook all 524 recipes in Child's cookbook in 365 days, a challenge she described on her popular blog, which made her a published author.

 Ephron's screenplay is based on two books: My Life in France, Child's autobiography written with Alex Prud'homme, and a memoir by Powell, Julie & Julia: 365 Days, 524 Recipes, 1 Tiny Apartment Kitchen (later retitled Julie & Julia: My Year of Cooking Dangerously).
 Both of these books were written and published between 2004 and 2006.
 Powell's book was based on her blog The Julie/Julia Project, where she documented online her daily experiences cooking each of the 524 recipes in Child's 1961 cookbook Mastering the Art of French Cooking.
 The film is the first major motion picture based on a blog.

 In March 2008, Ephron began filming with Streep as Child and Adams as Powell.
 On July 30, 2009, the film officially premiered at the Ziegfeld Theatre in New York; and, on August 7, 2009, it opened throughout North America.
 It received positive reviews from critics, who praised Streep's performance.
-Streep and Adams previously starred together in Doubt (2008).
-Streep and Tucci previously starred together in The Devil Wears Prada (2006).

 Julie & Julia was Ephron's last film before her death in 2012.

 Plot

-The film is presented in a series of flashbacks between present-day and past, jumping between various moments in both Julie and Julia's lives.
+The film is presented in a series of flashbacks between the present and the past, jumping between various moments in both Julie and Julia's lives.
 The following plot summary separates the plot based on character.

 Julia Child – 1950s

 In the 1950s, Julia Child, an enthusiastic and unabashed woman, moves to Paris with her diplomat husband, Paul Child.
 She attends Le Cordon Bleu to learn French cooking and is initially met with skepticism as she is the only woman in the class.
 Madame Elizabeth Brassart, the proprietress of the school, clashes with Julia.
-However, Julia is undaunted and begins collaborating on a book about French cooking for American housewives with Simone Beck and Louisette Bertholle.
+However, Julia is undaunted and begins collaborating on a book about French cooking for American housewives with Simone “Simca” Beck and Louisette Bertholle.

-Julia continues to work diligently on the book, despite such obstacles as Paul being repeatedly reassigned, Louisette's less-than-diligent efforts on the project (she's eventually told she will get a smaller share of the royalties than Julia and Simone), and Paul's being investigated for allegedly "un-American activities."
+Julia continues to work diligently on the book, despite such obstacles as Paul being repeatedly reassigned, Louisette's less-than-diligent efforts on the project (she's eventually told she will get a smaller share of the royalties than Julia and Simca), and Paul's being investigated for allegedly "un-American activities."

 Although Julia's book is rejected by Houghton Mifflin as too long and complicated, it is ultimately accepted and published by Alfred A. Knopf.